Elizabeth Forsling Harris

-Elizabeth Forsling Harris was a journalist, public relations professional, and the first publisher of Ms. (magazine).
+Elizabeth Forsling Harris (born Mary Elizabeth Forsling) was a journalist, public relations professional, and the first publisher of Ms. (magazine).

 Early life and education

 Harris was from Tennessee.
 She graduated from Mount Vernon College in Washington, DC.

 Career

 Harris worked as a journalist for Newsweek magazine from 1947 to 1951.
 From 1951 to 1953, she was a television producer for ABC-TV in New York after which she founded a public relations firm in Dallas.

 Harris worked for the Peace Corps from 1961 to 1963 and was active in politics.
 She worked on the campaigns of Lyndon B. Johnson, Sam Rayburn, and John F. Kennedy.

-In 1971, Harris co-founded Ms. Magazine and became its first publisher.
-She published Working Woman Magazine in 1976.
+In 1971, Harris co-founded Ms. Magazine with Gloria Steinem and Patricia Carbine and became its first publisher.
+She sold her stock back to the company in 1972, then sued them for $1.7 million in 1975.
+Harris published Working Woman Magazine in 1976.

+Betty was to write a biography of Gloria Steinham, but the publisher cancelled its plans in 1990.
+She was going to discuss Steinem's ties to the CIA in 1959 and 1961.